Rizzler Sports Logo

 Planning for maximum pitch counts.
 If your pitcher is allowed 85 pitches, planning for him to throw 85 leaves zero margin.
 Target 65-70 and treat the extra pitches as emergency reserves.

 Forgetting about rest days that cross into next week.
-A pitcher who throws 66+ pitches on Sunday might not be available until Wednesday or Thursday.
-If you have a league game on Tuesday, that matters.
+A pitcher who throws 66+ pitches on Sunday needs 4 rest days and isn't eligible again until Friday.
+If you have a league game on Tuesday or Thursday, that matters.

 How Rizzler Makes This Easier